creativeArtie/Writer-Studio/design/kickstarter/Tell-your-story.md

     - job search with targeting cover letters and resumes
     - personal letters sent by slow but homely snail mail
 2. do the above with professional printing and sending with a single click of a button

-## For Kickstarter (Launching to Android)

-1. an all inclusive app on Android with plugins
+3. an all inclusive app on Android with plugins
-    -

 ## Beyond Kickstarter

-1. launch the project into Android
 2. paid plugins for more complex things (ie. advance citation system, story anaylsising)
 3. sending scented romantic letters
 4. (even more ideas!)